gbabbitt/amberMDgui/README.md

 ![image](/AMBERMDgui.png)

 a GUI based script PATHS.pl will prompt paths to working directories for UCSF Chimera, Amber forcefields, and Amber Home directory and write a .ctl file.
 Then the main menu will pop up.
-Requires Amber 16/18 license and some dependencies in R, python and perl (see user doc with download)
+Requires Amber 16/18 license or OpenMM and some dependencies in python and perl (see user doc with download)

 ![image](/STARTMDgui.png)

 To install the software needed for this GUI, download the Amber and AmberTools tarball files and run